Ungmennafélag Kjalnesinga: Basketball

 The club fields junior teams and a senior women's team.
 The clubs girls junior teams where featured in the 2021 documentary Raise the bar.

 Women's basketball

-The club fields a women's basketball team, named Aþena-UMFK, that plays in the second-tier 1. deild kvenna and the Icelandic Cup.
-After initially being allowed to play their home games at the Álftanes stadium for the 2021-2022 season, the team was denied its use by Garðabær officials at the behest of rival club Stjarnan.
+The club fielded a women's basketball team in collaboration with Aþena Basketball, named Aþena-UMFK, in the second-tier 1. deild kvenna and the Icelandic Cup.
+After initially being allowed to play their home games at the Álftanes stadium for the 2021–2022 season, the team was denied its use by Garðabær officials at the behest of rival club Stjarnan.
 The team later received and accepted an offer from Akranes to play their games at Vesturgata.